 BACHELOR OF SCIENCE IN ECONOMICS: The Economics major offers a challenging intellectual experience designed for those who intend to enter business, government, legal, or teaching professions.
 It offers sound training in economic theory and institutions which foster the ability to analyze the problems of business and society through use of modern quantitative methods.
 The curriculum for the Economics major combines grounding in fundamentals with the opportunity to pursue individual interests in the selection of advanced courses.
-Beyond ECO 1001 and 1002 taken in the Freshman year, the major requires 6 credits in micro and macro economic theory (ECO 2101, 2102) taken in the sophomore year and 12 credits chosen from the courses listed below, with course numbers 3000 and above.
+Beyond ECO 1001 and 1002 taken in the Freshman year, the major requires 6 credits in micro and macro economic theory (ECO 2101, 2102) taken in the sophomore year and 12 credits chosen from the Economics course offerings (ECO 3000 and above).

 BACHELOR OF ARTS IN ECONOMICS: Students in the College of Liberal Arts and Sciences who specialize in Economics earn the degree of Bachelor of Arts in Economics.
 Such students must take MAT 1330 (Quantitative Analysis for Business) either to satisfy their math requirement or as a free elective.
 They should take ECO 1001 and ECO 1002 as two of the three social science courses in the Sophomore year.
-In addition, students must successfully complete: ECO 2101, 2102; MAT 1230 and MAT 1235; and 15 elective Economics credits.
+In addition, students must successfully complete: ECO 2101, 2102, 2137, 15 elective Economics credits, and ECO 4132.

-MINOR: In order to earn a minor in Economics, students must take MAT 1330 (Quantitative Business Analysis) and complete a total of 18 credits consisting of ECO 1001, 1002, 2101, 2102, and 6 economics elective credits chosen from courses listed below, with course numbers 3000 and above.
+MINOR: In order to earn a minor in Economics, students must take MAT 1330 (Quantitative Business Analysis) and complete a total of 18 credits consisting of ECO 1001, 1002, 2101, 2102, and 6 economics elective credits with course numbers ECO 3000 and above.